gconybear/FPL-Prediction-System/README.md

 ### Part 1

-- You can also follow the series here: https://the18.com/soccer-entertainment/grantchester-united-fpl-predictions-week-1
 - [Follow along for a blog-like write up here](https://the18.com/soccer-entertainment/grantchester-united-fpl-predictions-week-1)
 - The code is in the "Initial Model.ipynb" file